Open-Attestation/token-registry/README.md

 Starting from V4, the token registry includes an easy and cost-effective way to deploy the contracts and meanwhile keep the options available for advanced users to set up the contracts in a preferable way.

->**Note:** Before deployment, ensure that you have set up your configuration file.
+> **Note:** Before deployment, ensure that you have set up your configuration file.
 See the [Configuration](#configuration) section for more details.
 The deployer (configured in your `.env` file) will be the default admin.

 ## Quick start

 To quickly deploy contracts with ease, you need to supply your token name and symbol to the command:

 ```
-npx hardhat deploy:token --network mumbai --name "The Great Shipping Co." --symbol GSC
+npx hardhat deploy:token --network amoy --name "The Great Shipping Co." --symbol GSC
 ```

 The above is the easiest and most cost-effective method to deploy.
-Currently, this is supported on Ethereum, Sepolia, Polygon, and Polygon Mumbai.
+Currently, this is supported on Ethereum, Sepolia, Polygon, and Polygon Amoy.
 The deployed contract will inherit all the standard functionalities from the Token Registry's on-chain contracts.
 This saves deployment costs and makes the process more convenient for users and integrators.

->**Note:** Remember to supply the`--network` argument with the name of the network on which you want to deploy.
+> **Note:** Remember to supply the`--network` argument with the name of the network on which you want to deploy.
 See the [Network configuration](#network-configuration) section for more information on the list of network names.

 ## Advanced usage

 For experienced users who want more control over their setup (or have extra fund to spend), a few other options and commands are provided.

->**Important:** Depending on your use case, the gas costs might be higher than the method described in [Quick start](#quick-start).
+> **Important:** Depending on your use case, the gas costs might be higher than the method described in [Quick start](#quick-start).

 ### Token contract